Appearance

 Example With Complete Control of Rows/Columns/Styles

 You can pass a JSON array as a parameter to dbr.toggle.
 Each element in the array represents one toggle.
 The first one toggles the rows with the 'account' CSS class.
-The checkbox will have a CSS class 'rowbutton', and a CSS class 'toggledrows' is added/removed to/from the table when toggled.
+The checkbox will have a CSS class 'rowbutton', and the CSS class 'toggledrows' will be added or removed from the table when toggled.
 Finally, the JavaScript function is called to allow full customization of the toggle.
 The other item, 'Show/Hide columns', simply toggles the selected columns.

-Instead of showing the toggle menu for the user, buttons are displayed, and the checkboxes are clicked via JavaScript.
+Instead of displaying the toggle menu for the user, buttons are shown, and the checkboxes are clicked via JavaScript.

 -- Hide the toggle icon, we'll use buttons instead